-Police responding to shooting at Dallas-area outlet mall
+Multiple people shot at at Dallas-area outlet mall

 Video shared on social media showed people running through a parking lot while gunfire could be heard.

-More than 30 police cruisers with lights flashing were blocking an entrance to mall, with multiple ambulances on the scene.
+More than 30 police cruisers with lights flashing were blocking an entrance to the mall, with multiple ambulances on the scene.

 A live aerial broadcast from the news station showed armored trucks and other law enforcement vehicles stationed outside the sprawling outdoor mall.